dls-cipher/bts-workers/worker-website.md

 - Blog/News Updates/CMS - Newest from the eco-system similar to current "State-of-the-network"
 - Proper/Legally OK structure to native dApps within the website bitshares.org - linking between main website and its native dApps

 *General Roadmap is subject to constant changes and interraction of the team of this worker.
+Issues will be constantly updated and hours tracked.

 ## **Legal Disclaimer**